Ruta graveolens · notes from a language experiment · cultivated since 2025

 Heap Allocation Intrinsics

-The @alloc, @free, and @realloc intrinsics provide raw, unchecked access to the heap.
+The @alloc, @alloc_zeroed, @free, @realloc, and @resize intrinsics provide raw, unchecked access to the heap.
 Like the raw-pointer intrinsics they may only appear inside a checked block (§9.1).
+They form one byte-oriented allocation family: every size is a count of physical bytes, every allocation states an explicit alignment, and every pointer is ptr mut u8.
+Allocating storage for values of a type T is ordinary source arithmetic over the reflection intrinsics — @alloc(count * @intCast(@size_of(T)), @intCast(@align_of(T))), the @intCast being what carries @size_of/@align_of's i32 result (4.13:14, 4.13:20) to the u64 operands this family requires — so the language has no separate element-counted allocator.
 They are the primitives on which safe, owned collections (for example a source-level ArrayBuf) are built: the unsafety is confined to the collection's internals behind a checked API.

 fn main() -> i32 {